mcgnly/DeveloperDocumentation/Authorization/Reference.md

-# Introduction to OAuth
+# Introduction to OAuth 2.0

-*OAuth* is an open standard for authorization.
+*OAuth 2.0* is an open standard for authorization.

 Prior to explaining the main concept of OAuth, here are a few key roles necessary for understanding the standard: